vito/chyrp/README.markdown

 Installing modules is quick, easy, and painless with Chyrp.
 They add extra functionality to Chyrp.

 1. Download and unzip the module.
-1. Upload the module to the `modules/` folder.
+2. Upload the module to the `modules/` folder.
-1. Open your web browser and navigate to your Chyrp administration panel.
+3. Open your web browser and navigate to your Chyrp administration panel.
-1. Click on the *Extend* tab and click the *enable* link beside the module you just uploaded.
+4. Click on the *Extend* tab and drag it from the Disabled pane to the Enabled pane.

 The module is now installed and is ready for action.
 Keep in mind that some modules may conflict with each other if they do similar tasks.
+They are marked with red lines between them on the Modules page.

 ## Themes
 Chyrp makes applying themes to your blog easy.
 With a single click you can change the look of your blog.